yschroe/chessalyzer.js/README.md

 npm install chessalyzer.js
 ```

-2. Import the Chessalyzer object (Note: since V2.0 chessalyzer is a ES module so you can't use the Node.js require(...) syntax).
+2. Import the Chessalyzer object (Note: since V2.0 chessalyzer is an ES module so you can't use the Node.js require(...) syntax).

 ```javascript
 import { Chessalyzer } from 'chessalyzer.js';